Helping industry work together more effectively to speed up innovation and maximise the benefits derived from new technology.

 Technical novelty vs application novelty

-Existing solutions applied in broadly existing ways
+Existing solutions applied in broadly existing ways.

 Typical investment return timeframe

-6 to 24 months with zero or limited further investment
+6 to 24 months with zero or limited further investment.

-Risk of failure vs BCR
+Risk of failure

 Proportion of rail specific efforts and funding